magnusviri/stable-diffusion-old/README.md

-This repo is being renamed and archived in favor of a fork based on the [lstein](https://github.com/lstein/stable-diffusion) stable-diffusion fork.
+This repo is being renamed and archived in favor of a branch in the [lstein](https://github.com/lstein/stable-diffusion/tree/magnusviri-apple-mps-support) stable-diffusion fork.
 That fork has so many amazing features you just need to go look for yourself.
+I'm also going to focus all of the M1 enabling efforts to that branch.